Consider adding a larger heat pump buffer tank to create a thermal battery for your heat pump hydronic heating and cooling system.

 - Store thermal energy for use at night

-- Stabilizes your indoor temperature
+- Stabilise your indoor temperature

 High Diurnal Variation

 A heat pump has the added benefit over a gas boiler in that it can reverse cycle and provide cooling in summer.
-It can also be powered by your solar panels during the day.

 Heat pump cooling operates in two ways: